jifems/adxsharing/share-your-adx-data.md

       <img src="./media/add-recipient.png" width="80%">

-1. In the Review + Create tab, review your Share Contents, Settings and Recipients.
+1. In the Review + Create tab, review your Package Contents, Settings and Recipients.
 Select **Create**.

     <img src="./media/review-and-create-share.png" width="80%">

-   Your Share has now been created and the recipient of your Data Share is now ready to accept your invitation.
+   Your share has now been created and the recipient of your share is now ready to accept your invitation.

     <img src="./media/sent-share.png" width="80%">